Research Laboratory of Nicki Tiffin

 Ethics and Data Sharing Working Group

-RESEARCH PROJECTS
+RESEARCH PROJECTS AND COLLABORATIONS

 1. Multimorbidity in the Western Cape

-The focus of this project is the management, integration and analysis of routine health data
+The focus of this project is the management, integration and analysis of routine health data from health care clients attending government health facilities in the Western Cape.
+Establishing a virtual population cohort using routine health data for epidemiological analyses.

-1.1 Establishing a virtual population cohort using routine health data for epidemiological analyses Nature and purpose:
+1.1 Establishing a virtual population cohort using routine health data for epidemiological analyses

 Nature and purpose:

-When integrating individualised data from a variety of sources, different linkage algorithms can be used to ensure the most accurate linkage and deduplication of records that originate from the same individual.
+When integrating individualised data from a variety of sources, different linkage algorithms can be used to ensure the most accurate linkage and de-duplication of records that originate from the same individual.
 Most of these algorithms, however, have been developed using Euro-centric datasets and do not necessarily perform as well in African contexts, and we are working on a systematic approach to improve data linkage for routine health data.
-In 2022 we completed a descriptive analysis of the current iteration of the linkage algorithm at the PHCD at the Western Cape Department of Health.
+Themba Mutemaringa has continued to take this work forward by successfully developing a curated test dataset, and ongoing benchmarking of existing linkage algorithms using African data.

 Researcher: Themba Mutemaringa

-Collaborators: Andrew Boulle, Alexa Heekes, Western Cape Department of Health
+Collaborators: Andrew Boulle, Alexa Heekes, Western Cape Department of Health.

 Outputs in the past 12 months:

-2. Facilitating ethical and equitable sharing of African data and biospecimens: the African Data and Biospecimen Exchange – ADBEx Nature and purpose:
+2. Facilitating ethical and equitable sharing of African data and biospecimens: the African Data and Biospecimen Exchange – ADBEx

 Towards the end of 2021 I established a programme, funded by the Calestous Juma fellowship from the Bill & Melinda Gates Foundation, to build an online platform to facilitate ethical and equitable secondary sharing of African data and biospecimen resources.
-The query-able platform will store meta-data about sample and data collections, submitted by researchers who hold those resources, and will enable direct sharing partnerships to be established between resource providers and resource consumers without centralisation of
+The query-able platform will store meta-data about sample and data collections, submitted by researchers who hold those resources, and will enable direct sharing partnerships to be established between resource providers and resource consumers without centralisation of samples or data.
+It will also provide online infrastructure for drawing up and recording data-sharing, benefit-sharing and collaborative agreements as well as building a repository of data and biospecimen guidelines and governance resources.

 Researchers: Nicki Tiffin, Eddie Lulamba, Tsaone Tamuhla.